-Congratulations to current and past recipients of the Mary O'Neill Mini Grant
+Congratulations to all previous recipients of the Mary O’Neill Mini Grant

 2018: Double Estate/Legacy Planning: For persons with Alzheimer’s/other dementias and their caregivers.